 - Increasing natural energy by being an adaptogen

-- Enhancing memory and learning, particularly of children
+- Enhancing memory and learning, particularly in children

 - Protecting the skin against the harmful effects of UV radiation